glklimmer/bevy_behave/README.md

 Same as bevy: MIT or Apache-2.0.

-## Notes
+### behave! macro

 The `behave!` macro is an extension of the `ego_tree::tree!` macro.
-I have upstreamed my change to ego_tree, but it is not released to crates yet.
+I have upstreamed some of my changes to ego_tree, but I expect to refine it some more, so although you can use ego_tree's `tree!` macro to build the tree, this crate's `behave!` macro is more convenient.

 #### TODO